WordPress is an extremely

 to run a blog, with various tools made available.
 However, version 3

-changed all of this, and it instead became a fully-fledged Content Management
+changed all of this, and now it has become a fully-fledged Content Management

 System (CMS).